 Grapeshot went on to reassure players that "these rapid updates and the continuous upwards progression will continue with Alas" hinting that they aim to press the attack with these updates and not let go anytime soon.
 There is a mention of the new version of the Official Network that "resolved many server crashes and is already showing significant improvement in server stability" but according to the developers, this is nowhere near the end of the stability-fixing road.

 Atlas still has a "Mostly Negative" score on Steam, but has been slowly improving over the past few days, currently standing at 28 per cent positive reviews.
-Initially it went down as far as only 22 per cent positive reviews, dipping into "Overwhelmingly Negative" teritory for brief periods of time.
+Initially it went down as far as reviews, dipping into "Overwhelmingly Negative" teritory for brief periods of time.

 The game is certainly not out of the woods yet, but daily updates and improvements seem to satisfy more and more players as time goes on.